Meet successful sugar daddies and confident sugar babies on the world’s leading sugar dating app. Join free today.

 Success Stories That Inspire There’s nothing more motivating than seeing others thrive.
 Sugarbook regularly shares success stories of couples who met on the platform and went on to build lasting, loving relationships.

-Q4: What is the difference between LTR and casual arrangements?
+What’s the difference between an LTR and a casual arrangement?

-Q5: Should I mention my desire for an LTR in my profile?
+Should I say I want an LTR in my dating profile?